Ebl4nOnly/PEPE-bot/README.md

-# podsos-bot
+# PEPE-bot
-Official website and legal pages for Podsos Discord Bot
+Official website and legal pages for PEPE Discord Bot